 To identify a mechanical keyboard that is durable and long-lasting, you need to look into all the different elements and features used in it, along with its overall built material and quality.
 Let’s have a look at some of those in further detail:

-- Connection Cable: We recommend you look for a keyboard that has a detachable USB or type C cable, as you can easily replace it with a new one if it stops working.
-We recommend you use a braided power cable that has a longer lifespan than non-braided cables.
+• Connection Cable: We recommend you look for a keyboard that has a detachable USB or type C cable, as you can easily replace it with a new one if it stops working.
+I recommend using a coiled keyboard cable for longer longevity.

-How To Enhance The Lifespan Of Your Mechanical Keyboard
+How To Improve The Lifespan Of Mechanical Keyboard

-Needless to mention that good maintenance of any sort of machinery or accessory not only increase its life but also keep it in pristine condition to deliver maximum performance out of your investment.
-It has been recorded that people are using the same mechanical keyboards for more than 15 years, owing to their good maintenance.
+Needless to mention that good maintenance of any sort of machinery or accessory not only enhances its life but also keeps it in pristine condition to deliver maximum performance out of your investment.
+It has been recorded that people have been using the same mechanical keyboards for more than 15 years, owing to their good maintenance.

 You should make sure that you keep it clean, keep it away from fire, dust, and dirt, and keep it away from damp portions and other liquid substances.
 Even though mechanical keyboards are water resilient, they aren’t waterproof.
 But, besides that; there are a few other good practices.
 Here’s a step-by-step guide on how you can improve the lifespan of your mechanical keyboard:

-- What you need to clean: Cotton swabs, an air blower, an alcohol-based solvent, and micro-fiber lint-free cloth.
+• What do you need: Cotton swabs, an air blower, an alcohol-based solvent, and micro-fiber lint-free cloth.

 While this process may feel difficult, it is quite important for you to maintain your keyboard.
 Just like any other mechanical product, regular maintenance can help reduce the risk of breakage and can make your keyboard feel as good as new even after extended periods of use.